GuoysAU/OutlierShrink/Datasets/README.md

-# Highly Efficient Semantic Communication via Semantic-aware Compression
+# Space-Efficient Semantic Representation for Accurate and Fast Outlier Detection